sheltermanager/asm3/doc/manual/wordkeys.rst

 Payment/Receipt/Invoice Keys
 ----------------------------

-Payment keys are available for documents generated for a single payment from the payment tab.
+Payment keys are available for documents generated for a one or more payments from the payment tab.
 Keys for the person making the payment are also present and if the payment is linked to an animal, animal keys are also present.

 PaymentID
     The payment record ID (used to generate receipt number)